Don’t Overcharge Your Batteries

 Like people, desktop and laptop computers need to breathe.

 The operative rule here is “don’t block the vents.”
-Just like people, machines need to breathe – though, in their case, it’s to ensure their insides remain cool enough to function properly.
+Just like people, machines need to breathe – though, in their case, it’s to ensure their insides remain cool enough to function correctly.

 No matter what kind of device you have, maintain adequate ventilation and reasonable climate control.
 You don’t have to blast the AC or leave the windows open in the winter, but setting the thermostat to 80 probably isn’t a great idea either.